 - b.
 In addition to the above items, a DNH must also include or address: - 1.
 Obstruction standards exceeded. - 2.
-Effect on VFR/IFR aeronautical departure/arrival and en route operations, procedures, and minimum flight altitudes. - 3.
-Effect on existing public-use airports and aeronautical facilities. - 4.
-Effect on all planned public-use airports and aeronautical facilities. - 5.
-Cumulative impact resulting from the proposed construction or alteration of a structure when combined with the impact of other existing or proposed structures. - 6.
-Information and comments received as a result of circularization, informal airspace meetings, and negotiations. - 7.
-Reasons and basis for the determination that the structure will not be a hazard to air navigation and any accommodations necessary by aeronautical users or sponsors.

-8. Consideration given to any valid aeronautical comments received during the aeronautical study.
-The official FAA determination must be a composite of the comments and findings received from other interested FAA offices.

-- 9. Conditions of the determination including recommendations for marking and/or lighting of a structure, changes in procedures and/or altitudes that are necessary to accommodate the structure.
-The "conditions" should include a statement that appropriate action will be taken to amend the effected procedure(s) and/or altitude(s) upon notification to the FAA by the sponsor prior to the start of construction or alteration. - 10.
-Limitations, if any. - 11.
+Effect on VFR/IFR aeronautical departure/arrival and en route operations, procedures, and minimum flight altitudes.

+- 3. Effect on planned or existing public-use airports and aeronautical facilities. - 4.
+Cumulative impact resulting from the proposed construction or alteration of a structure when combined with the impact of other existing or proposed structures. - 5.
+Information and comments received as a result of circularization, informal airspace meetings, and negotiations. - 6.
+Reasons and basis for the determination that the structure will not be a hazard to air navigation and any accommodations necessary by aeronautical users or sponsors. - 7.
+Consideration given to any valid aeronautical comments received during the aeronautical study.
+The official FAA determination must be a composite of the comments and findings received from other interested FAA offices. - 8.
+Conditions of the determination including recommendations for marking and/or lighting of a structure, changes in procedures and/or altitudes that are necessary to accommodate the structure.
+The "conditions" should include a statement that appropriate action will be taken to amend the effected procedure(s) and/or altitude(s) upon notification to the FAA by the sponsor prior to the start of construction or alteration. - 9.
+Limitations, if any. - 10.
 Petitioning information regardless of whether the structure is proposed or existing, using the following specific language: "This determination is subject to review if an interested party files a petition that is received by the FAA [30 days from issued date].
 In the event an interested party files a petition for review, it must contain a full statement of the basis upon which the petition is made.
-Petitions can be submitted to the Manager, Rules and Regulations Group via email at OEPetitions@faa.gov, or via mail to Federal Aviation Administration, Air Traffic Organization, Rules and Regulations Group, Room 425, 800 Independence Avenue, SW., Washington, DC 20591.
+Petitions can be submitted to the Manager, Rules and Regulations Group via email at OEPetitions@faa.gov, or via mail to Federal Aviation Administration, Air Traffic Organization, Rules and Regulations Group, 5th floor, Room 5E22TN, 600 Independence Avenue, SW., Washington, DC 20597.
 FAA encourages the use of email to ensure timely processing.
 This determination becomes final on [40 days from issued date] unless a petition is timely filed.
 In which case, this determination will not become final pending disposition of the petition.
 Interested parties will be notified of the grant of any review.
 Any questions regarding your petition, contact the Rules and Regulations Group via telephone (202) 267-8783."